 Understanding the Brain May Promote Healing

-Simply understanding the irrationality of addiction, and how changes in the brain lead to addictive behaviors, can be a breakthrough.
+Simply understanding the irrationality of addiction, and how changes in the brain lead to alcohol use disorder, can be a breakthrough.
 Brain-based explanations may de-stigmatize addiction and reduce shame and self-blame, opening the door to recovery.

 As we know, alcohol can be difficult to avoid in our society.
 It is abundant at bars, restaurants, sporting events and parties.
-Some people can have a social drink occasionally, but for others consuming alcohol can become a destructive habit, or even an addiction.
+Some people can have a social drink occasionally, but for others consuming alcohol can become a destructive habit, or even an alcohol use disorder.

 Here are some red flags that indicate addiction vs. habit:

 - Loss of control over how much you drink and how you behave

 - Drinking becomes the ONLY way you can relax or socially engage